 \section{Conclusions}

-We started with the hypothesis that an increased sensorimotor loop delay is the cause of rest tremors in Parkinson's disease.
-With this starting point, with the use of two simple experimental examples and a numerical example along with simple feedback control arguments, were able to explain several qualitative clinical observations related tor best tremors in PD.
-Thus, this helps strengthen the hypothesis while laying a foundation for developing a better understanding of the mechanism behind rest tremors.
-Further, using numerical and experimental examples, we further explored the possibility of using the tremor amplitude, frequency, area of limit cycle and aspect ratio of the limit cycle for tracking the progress of the disease and for diagnosis of the PD.
-Further, we presented the possibility of developing a novel early diagnosis tool that exploited the fact that tremor is a instability-driven oscillation and hence use tendency to develop an instability (by tracking eigenvalues) as an early indicator for PD.
+We started with the hypothesis that an increased response time is the cause of rest tremors in Parkinson's disease.
+With this starting point, and with the use of two simple experimental examples and a numerical example along with feedback control arguments, we were qualitatively able to explain several clinical observations related to rest tremors in PD.
+Thus, this work helps strengthen the hypothesis while laying a foundation for developing a better understanding of the mechanism behind rest tremors.
+Finally, using numerical and experimental examples, we further explored the possibility of using the tremor amplitude, frequency, area of limit cycle and aspect ratio of the limit cycle for tracking the progress of the disease and for diagnosis.